Dekita/palhub-server/README.md

 ## Advanced Features
 - NginX proxy setup to allow for advanced route/port control/password protected routes
 - Netdata dashboard for full system metrics and custom server specific activity graphs
-- Launcher scripts, that interface with the container to to fully update via the ui.
+- Launcher scripts, that interface with the container to fully update via the ui.
 - {ComingSoon..}